amogorkon/stay/README.md

     :::

 ### Long lists
-Similarly, you can make a list of strings where each line is an item:
+Similarly, you can make a list of strings where each line is an item (spaces, newlines and tabs at beginning and end are removed!):

 	key:::[
 	a